-There is a generally broad range of uniform available for both genders (i.e. girls and boys can wear trousers) so that students having gender issues can have "gender neutral" option.
+There is a generally broad range of uniform available for both genders (i.e. girls and boys can wear trousers and all students must wear a blazer, shirt and tie) so that students having gender issues can have "gender neutral" option.
+There might need to be some consideration in relation to F2M students who are binding.